Zangeti/TextureBase/README.md

 		},
 	}
 	```
-  > The above example does not set any images so they're being retextured...
+  > The above example does not result in any images being retextured.
 All images specified are excluded by the settings attribute

-	Only images with exclude_names in their filenames (name and format) are excluded!
-The images entire path is not part of its filename!
+   **Only Images with exclude_names in their Filenames (Name and Format) are Excluded!
+The Image's Entire Path is not part of its Filename!**
 	```lua
 	data = {
 		base = {